Writing a HTTP Server in Zig

 This is the main loop off the program.
 I probably could have factored it more.

 I also encountered my first browser behavioral peculiarity.
 It would seem that (at least Firefox) attempts to open a connect to the remote server of the target of an anchor tag when the user hovers over it with their mouse.
 Presumably this is to optimize load speed in anticipation of a click.
 However no data is actually sent until the user clicks, and will time out after about 10 seconds.
-This required a special case in this tutorial, we will implement registration, password recovery, and more.
+This required a special LINESTRING that starts and end at the lake.

 The majority of the rest of the code is string parsing/formatting, followed by sending the result down the socket to the browser.